vinceskahan/v5wiki/weewx-multi.md

         ...
 ```

 5. Configure the startup script.
 Use the `weewx-multi` init script to start each instance when the computer boots.
-The `weewx-multi` init script can be found in `/home/weewx/util/init.d` if WeeWX was installed with the setup.py approach, if WeeWX was installed as a DEB or RPM package you will need to download `weewx-multi` from the WeeWX GitHub repo.
+The `weewx-multi` init script can be found in `/home/weewx/util/init.d` if WeeWX was installed with the setup.py approach.
+If WeeWX was installed as a DEB or RPM package you will need to download `weewx-multi` from the WeeWX GitHub repo.

 For setup.py installs:
 ```